japa/japa.dev/content/runner/test-context.md

 ![](https://res.cloudinary.com/adonis-js/image/upload/v1644228253/japa/inspect-test-context.png)

 The goal of the test context is to share/pass data to the test.
-For example, the `@japa/assert` package adds the `assert` property to the context and `@japa/expect` package adds the `expect` property to the context.
+So, for example, the `@japa/assert` package adds the `assert` property to the context, and the `@japa/expect` package adds the `expect` property.

-The context object is isolated between tests, hence you can safely assume that properties/mutations from one test context will not leak to other tests.
+The context object is isolated between tests; hence you can safely assume that properties/mutations from one test context will not leak to other tests.

 ## Adding custom properties to the Context

 The Test Context is extensible by nature.
-You can make use of the Macros and Getters to add custom properties to it.
+You can use the Macros and Getters to add custom properties to it.

 :::note
-You can write the code for extending the context within the `bin/test.js` file, or create a new file and import it inside the `bin/test.js` file.
+You can write the code for extending the context within the `bin/test.js` file or create a new file and import it inside the `bin/test.js` file.
 :::

 ### Getters